rushirb2001/rushirb2001/README.md

-# Hi there! 👋
+# Hi there 👋, I'm Rushir Bhavsar

-I'm Rushir Bhavsar, a graduate student at Arizona State University specializing in Data Science and AI/ML.

 ## 😀 About Me